sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/deployment_overview.md

 - **Single Container** - Finally, if you're just starting out, you can [try Sourcegraph Cloud](https://sourcegraph.com) or [run Sourcegraph locally](../install/docker/index.md).

 > NOTE: The Single container option is provided for local proof-of-concepts and not intended for testing or deployed at a pre-production/production level.
 Some features, such as Code Insights are not available when using this deployemnt type.
-If you're just starting out, and want the absolute quickest setup time, [try Sourcegraph Cloud](https://sourcegraph.com) or consider a [managed instance](../install/managed.md).
+If you're just starting out, and want the absolute quickest setup time, [try Sourcegraph Cloud](https://sourcegraph.com).

 ## External services